everoute/everoute/tests/e2e/README.md

 ### requirement
 - At least one linux virtual machine for e2e environment.
-- Openvswitch should installed for every agent node.
+- Openvswitch should be installed for every agent node.
-- At least two virtual network card on every agent node.

 ### step
 1. Clone [lynx](https://github.com/smartxworks/lynx.git) into you e2e test environment.